-I could as well create a new Relation Node Type in a similar fashion.
+I could as well create a new Relation Node Type similarly.

 Other Domain Hacks

 I use this feature regularly for Concept Maps.
-In fact, I might add the third Node Type to the standard in the future.
+I might add the third Node Type to the standard in the future.

-Causal Loop diagrams can as well benefit from different colors if you want to show areas of different departments or similar.
+Causal Loop diagrams can as well benefit from different colours if you want to show areas of different departments or similar.